ppprs/the_rules/rules.md

 Unlike most real and legitimate racing series, the PPPRS rewards points for two different criteria.
 The first is your standard run-of-the mill Race points.
 Yawn.
 The other is from Moxie points, which is both interesting and frustrating.

 This year the points system will reward the BEST 2 culmulative weekend points.
 That means we take the sum of your points from each weekend you race and tally them towards the championship.
 If you go to all 3 events you'll be able to throw away your worst weekend.
 So if you say, blow an engine in one race weekend you won't be out of the championship, pending you attend the other two.
 It also allows for some of the smaller teams to compete for the championship without having to go to more than two events.
 If a team is in title contention they must attend the Indiana race to receive any potential prizes (it would be awkward to have a title winner not be present for their trophy presentation)

+Maker Faire World New York is the Grand Finale of the entire series.
+The top 2 teams from each division get an "invite" to this race.
+East coast teams have an added advantage of being automatically invited, regardless of regular season performance.
+Teams that race in NYC have all of their points zeroed out at the start of the weekend and the overall winner of the weekend takes the Tesla Cup.

 ### 9.1 | Race Points